learn-static/writing-with-visualizations/content/digital-humanities/voyant.md

 ---

-**Goals**: Explore at least two corpora of text in Voyant; use the Cirrus, Trends, and Context visualizations to make some observations about each corpus
+**Goals**: Explore at least two corpora of text in Voyant; Use the Cirrus, Trends, and Context visualizations to make some observations about each corpus

 **Estimated Time to Complete**: 30 minutes